 Cerebral palsy (CP) is a neurological disorder that affects muscle tone, posture and movement.
 Kiddos with CP often have difficulty with coordination and mobility.
 These difficulties can make it challenging for them to take part in physical activities.
-Exercise is crucial for children with cerebral palsy, there numerous physical and mental benefits that can improve overall health and quality of life.
+Exercise is crucial for children with cerebral palsy, there are numerous physical and mental benefits that can improve overall health and quality of life.

 Physical Benefits of Exercise for Children with Cerebral Palsy